This website may contain affiliate links and we may be compensated (at no cost to you!).

 Colorado’s state minimum wage is adjusted annually based on the rate of inflation.

-The city of Denver, however, passed a bill in 2019 to increase the minimum wage beyond the state’s baseline.
+The city of Denver, however, passed a bill to increase the minimum wage beyond the state’s baseline.

-Denver’s minimum wage is expected to increase to $15.87 in 2022, then be adjusted for inflation after that.
+Denver’s minimum wage increase in the next year or two is unknown but is expected to be adjusted for inflation after that.

 In comparison, the Federal minimum wage has not changed since 2009 and currently sits at $7.25 an hour.